tebook/painless-tutorial/painless.md

 ```

-Hope you find this useful.
-I will be adding more examples very soon.
+Hope you find this tutorial useful.
+I will updating it by adding more examples very soon.

 If you are preparing for the Elastic Certified Engineer Exam, do checkout this book written by me